equinor/flotilla/frontend/README.md

 ## Install

-To install the application, navigate to the root folder and run the following command:
+To install the application, navigate to the frontend folder and run the following command:

 ```
 npm ci